ParaSiF-CF/ParaSiF-CF_Archer2_install/MUI/MUI_wrappers.md

-These instructions are for compiling wrappers of MUI 1.1.3 and MUI_Utilities on [ARCHER2](https://www.archer2.ac.uk). wrappers of MUI 1.1.3 and MUI_Utilities are installed with the following software:
+These instructions are for compiling wrappers of MUI 1.1.3 and MUI_Utilities on [ARCHER2](https://www.archer2.ac.uk).
+Wrappers of MUI 1.1.3 and MUI_Utilities are installed with the following utilities:
 ```bash
   -GNU: 10.2.0
   -python: 3.8.5